NYCPlanning/labs-cp-platform/TABLES.md

 DROP VIEW IF EXISTS cpdb_map_pts;

 CREATE VIEW cpdb_map_pts AS (
   SELECT
     a.the_geom,
     a.the_geom_webmercator,
     b.magencyacro,
     b.magency,
     b.magencyname,
     b.description,
     b.projectid,
-  c.*
+    c.projecttype,
+    d.*
   FROM cpdb_dcpattributes_pts a
   LEFT JOIN cpdb_projects b ON a.maprojid = b.maprojid
-LEFT JOIN cpdb_spending_grouped c ON a.maprojid = c.maprojid
+  LEFT JOIN cpdb_budgets_grouped c ON a.maprojid = c.maprojid
+  LEFT JOIN cpdb_spending_grouped d ON a.maprojid = d.maprojid
 );

 GRANT SELECT on cpdb_map_pts to publicuser;